vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 Hurray, it's your first Zewo / Swift app!

+# Tagging app

+To share your app/library with others, you just simply put the repo somewhere (to the github for example) and make ordinary git tag (SemVer).

+For example:

+	git tag 0.1.0
+	git push origin master
+	git push origin --tags

+You can use this repo in other projects with simple:

+	        .Package(url: "https://github.com/user/hello.git", majorVersion: 0, minor: 1)

 # Performance

 Zewo framework is very performant, it uses the same strategy as Go framework, using CSP coroutines.